How to File a Nevada Annual Report

 Corporations: The cost to file an Annual Report for a Nevada Corporation is based on the value of the shares that are authorized in the Articles of Incorporation.
 The minimum cost for the Annual List is $150 and an additional $500 for the Business License.

-LLCs: The cost to file an Annual Report for a Nevada LLC is $150 for the Annual List and $200 for the Business License.
+LLCs: The Annual Report filing fee for a Nevada LLC is $150 for the Annual List and $200 for the Business License.

 The Annual Report is due by the last day of the entity’s anniversary month.
-For example, if your LLC or Corporation was formed January 1st, 2020, the first Annual Report will be due January 31st 2021.
+For example, if your LLC or Corporation was formed January 1st, 2021, the deadline for the first Annual Report will be January 31st, 2022.
 Filings can be made 90 days in advance of the due date.

 The Secretary of State’s office emails a reminder in advance of the Annual Report due date.
 Even though a reminder is sent, it’s important to make an additional reminder for yourself should you not receive it.